 This provides an overview of the accessibility regulations for which Boverket has responsibility.

 Accessibility is governed by several different sets of regulations, some of which are managed by other agencies.
-The bottom of this page provides a description of who is responsible for what.
+The tab "Elaboration" at the top of this page provides a description of who is responsible for what.
 We also describe the regulations for the certification of experts.

 The purpose of the accessibility regulations is to enable as many as possible to participate in society on equal terms.
 It should be possible for the built environment to be used both by people who have full mobility and by people who use, e.g. wheelchairs, walking frames or canes.
 People with impaired vision, impaired hearing or other impaired orientation capacity should also be able to use the built environment.

 If you are planning to build something or make an alteration, it is your municipality that can tell you what you may do or must do.
 It is the developer that is responsible for compliance with the regulations.

 Which sets of regulations are applicable?

 Sweden is legally bound by the UN Convention on the Rights of Persons with Disabilities.
 The Swedish laws are based on the Convention.